yerimoh/img/SUPER-NATURALINSTRUCTIONS.md

 ited data released by the corporate entities behind major models.
 In addition, it is nearly impossible for the research community to extend and re-train these gigantic models.
-Addressing these two chal lengesnecessitatestheavailabilityoflarge-scale publicbenchmarksofabroadrangeofNLPtasks andtheirinstructionstofacilitatedevelopingand evaluatingmodelsthatcangeneralizetounseen tasks.

- Inthispaper,weconstructameta-dataset(i.e.,
- datasetofdatasets;Triantafillouetal.,2019)that
- consistsofawidevarietyofNLPtaskswiththeir
- instructions,andtrainamodelthatcanperform
- anewtaskgiventheinstruction,outperforming
- InstructGPT(whichuses16moreparameters).

- Ourdataset,SUPER-NATURALINSTRUCTIONS
- (SUP-NATINSTforshort),isalargebenchmarkof
- 1,616NLPtasksandtheirnaturallanguageinstruc
-tions.Itbringsinadiversevarietyoftasks—76
- broadtasktypesspanning55differentlanguages.
- Eachtaskispairedupwithaninstructionthatcon
-sistsofthetaskdefinitionformappinganinputtext
- toataskoutputandseveralexamplesfordemon
-stratingthedesiredorundesiredoutput(seeFig.1
- asanexampletask).Thesetasksandtheirinstruc
-tionsarecontributedby88NLPpractitioners,in
- responsetoourpubliccall.Thesecontributionsare
- consolidatedafterseveralroundsofpeer-review
- andcrowdsourcedfeedbacktoensurequality.Hav
-ingthisdiverseandlarge-scaledataenablesus
- tocarefullysplitthetasksintotrainingandtest
- setsandsystematicallystudyhowstate-of-the-art
- methodsperformonthem.Table1andFigure2
- highlightpropertiesofSUP-NATINSTcomparedto
- relevantbenchmarks,emphasizingthediversityof
- tasksandinstructiontypesinourbenchmark

- Ourmodel,Tk-INSTRUCT,isagenerative
- modelfortransformingtaskinputsgivendeclar
-ativein-contextinstructions(taskdefinitionork
-shotexamples).Itisbuiltbymulti-tasktrainin
+Addressing these two cha lenges necessitates the availability of large-scale public benchmarks of a broad range of NLP tasks and their instructions to facilitate developing and evaluating models that can generalize to unseen tasks

+ In this paper, we construct a meta-dataset (i.e., dataset of datasets; Triantafillou et al., 2019) that consists of a wide variety of NLP tasks with their instructions, and train a model that can perform a new task given the instruction, outperforming InstructGPT (which uses 16× more parameters).

+Our dataset, SUPER-NATURALINSTRUCTIONS
+(SUP-NATINST for short), is a large benchmark of
+1,616 NLP tasks and their natural language instructions.
+It brings in a diverse variety of tasks—76 broad task types spanning 55 different languages.
+Each task is paired up with an instruction that consists of the task definition for mapping an input text to a task output and several examples for demon strating the desired or undesired output (see Fig.1 as an example task).
+These tasks and their instructions are contributed by 88 NLP practitioners, in response to our public call.
+These contributions are consolidated after several rounds of peer-review and crowdsourced feedback to ensure quality.
+Having this diverse and large-scale data enables us to carefully split the tasks into training and test sets and systematically study how state-of-the-art methods perform on them.
+Table 1 and Figure 2 highlight properties of SUP-NATINST compared to relevant benchmarks, emphasizing the diversity of tasks and instruction types in our benchmark.

- of the T5 model (Raffel et al., 2020) over all the task instructions in our training set, and is eval uated on unseen tasks in the test set.
-Interest ingly, an 11B-parameter Tk-INSTRUCT can out perform the 175B-parameter InstructGPT model by 9.9 ROUGE-L points when evaluated on 119 unseen English tasks, and the multilingual variant mTk-INSTRUCT outperforms InstructGPT by 13.3 points on 35 non-English tasks (§6.1).
-According to human evaluation, Tk-INSTRUCT generates re sponses at least as well as the ground truth for 77% of the testing instances (§6.2), confirming its strong generalization to unseen tasks.
+Our model, Tk-INSTRUCT, is a generative model for transforming task inputs given declarative in-context instructions (task definition or kshot examples).
+It is built by multi-task training of the T5 model (Raffel et al., 2020) over all the task instructions in our training set, and is eval uated on unseen tasks in the test set.
+Interestingly, an 11B-parameter Tk-INSTRUCT can outperform the 175B-parameter InstructGPT model by 9.9 ROUGE-L points when evaluated on 119 unseen English tasks, and the multilingual variant mTk-INSTRUCT outperforms InstructGPT by 13.3 points on 35 non-English tasks (§6.1).
+According to human evaluation, Tk-INSTRUCT generates responses at least as well as the ground truth for 77% of the testing instances (§6.2), confirming its strong generalization to unseen tasks.

- The compelling empirical performance of Tk
-INSTRUCT confirms the importance of super-sized meta datasets such as our SUP-NATINST to facil itate research towards generalizable NLP models.
+The compelling empirical performance of TkINSTRUCT confirms the importance of super-sized meta datasets such as our SUP-NATINST to facilitate research towards generalizable NLP models.
 We conduct extensive analysis to understand the important factors for this generalization (§7).
-Our analysis shows that scaling up the diversity of train ing tasks and the model size are both important for strong generalization to unseen tasks.
+Our analysis shows that scaling up the diversity of training tasks and the model size are both important for strong generalization to unseen tasks.
 Finally, we estimate performance upper bounds, suggesting further room for improvement.